selfdefined/web-app/11ty/definitions/blacklist-whitelist.md

 <!-- Black/white as a good/bad dichotomy -->

 The second issue with these terms is the implication that black is bad and white is good.
 A "blacklist" often refers to a list of undesirable things (spammy phone numbers, undesired guests, etc.) whereas a "whitelist" refers to a list of virtuous things (important guests, emails we want to receive, etc.) In 1610, the _Douglas Harper Etymology Dictionary_ defined the term "blacklist" as a "list of persons who have incurred suspicion".

-While the origins predate the transatlantic slave trade, the concept of a blacklist as eliciting "suspicion" reinforce the systemic racism that causes disproportionately [higher incarceration and incrimination of Black people](https://www.washingtonpost.com/graphics/2020/opinions/systemic-racism-police-evidence-criminal-justice-system/) for equivalent crimes to non-Black people.
+While the origins predate the transatlantic slave trade, the concept of a blacklist as eliciting "suspicion" reinforces the systemic racism that causes disproportionately [higher incarceration and incrimination of Black people](https://www.washingtonpost.com/graphics/2020/opinions/systemic-racism-police-evidence-criminal-justice-system/) for equivalent crimes to non-Black people.

 From [this NCBI article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6148600/):

 > "To compound the issue, it is also striking how often the term “whitelist” is used for a supposedly good, respectable, or safe list of publishers.
 The racism in such “black is bad, white is good” metaphors is inappropriate and needs to cease."